 Through his experience in overseeing projects in local markets across the region, Mike has developed a deep network of resources, i.e. vendors, contractors, architects.
 He also has a solid understanding of the local Jones Lang LaSalle resources available in each market, giving him the ability to match the right talent to the client and the assignment.

 Drawing on his background in managing integrated real estate services, Mike was instrumental in the development of Jones Lang LaSalle’s Program Management model, utilized initially by the Microsoft team and now being utilized by several other Jones Lang LaSalle accounts.
 He also led development of the Integrated Process Map, which combined transaction management and project management processes into a single, integrated web-based process and training tool.
 The process map was awarded a da Vinci award for innovation by Jones Lang LaSalle.
 Mike also established the standards for global project management delivery for our Microsoft account.

 In 2001 Mike managed the project management team supporting our Sun Microsystems account, with responsibility for the central United States and South America.
-Key projects delivered by his team include:

 - Delivered $40 million in tenant improvements for office and testing labs